Skarlso/godevelopment/README.md

 otto dev
 ```

 Note: I encountered several problems while using otto.
-This just shows how immature otto is currently, and even though we are give some customization options, it uses a lot of Magic, which I do not like.
+This just shows how immature it is currently, and even though we are given some customization options, it uses a lot of Magic, which I do not like.
 Magic always leads to problems.

 Support